axkeyz/pvctl-files/content/page/about.md

 20% Proofreading
 10% Traditional TL

-It's been a while since I last translated stuff and I'm too lazy to do it properly...I code more than I translate, so you might see me pop out with a few Wordpress and Hugo snippets.
+It's been a while since I last translated stuff and I'm too lazy to do it properly...I code more than I translate, so you might see me pop out with a few Wordpress and Hugo snippets more than translations HAHA.

 ### Recommendation

 You are welcome to suggest novels to translate, though I reserve the right to decide whether to translate them or not.

-- Under: 600,000 characters (~120 chapters)
+- Under: 500,000 characters (~130 chapters)
 - Has: A PVC MC and a PVC ML
 - Not: Involve some CEO, entertainment circle (gaming OK) or omegaverse (incl.
 MPreg)
 - Prefer: Comedy & cannon fodder MCs